hasura/graphql-engine/docs/graphql/manual/migrations/reference/metadata-format.rst

             tolerance_seconds: 21600
             retry_interval_seconds: 10

-In above example ``cron_triggers.yaml`` contains the information about the test cron trigger.
-Here webhook_url can be http endpoint that should be triggered or environment variable which has http endpoints that should be triggered.
+In the above example, ``cron_triggers.yaml`` contains the information about the test cron trigger.
+The webhook_url can be an HTTP endpoint that should be triggered or an environment variable that has HTTP endpoints that should be triggered.

 ..  note::

-  The metadata about cron triggers will not be stored if ``Include this trigger in Hasura Metadata`` is disabled in advanced option of event in console.
+  The metadata about cron triggers will not be stored if ``Include this trigger in Hasura Metadata`` is disabled in the advanced option of ``events`` on the console.